BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/foodwebs.md

 `BioEnergeticFoodWebs` is now compatible with `EcologicalNetworks`, so you can directly pass a `UnipartiteNetwork` object to `FoodWeb` without having to convert it first:

+NB: This function is not yet able to attribute a metabolic class, or a mass to species, the following will just pass the adjacency matrix.

 ~~~julia-repl
 julia> using EcologicalNetworks
 julia> N = nz_stream_foodweb()[1]